CtrlZ-Studios/Project-1/README.md

 Aran Estera (Aran-Estera-Puig)<br/><br/>

 Description of the game (short):<br/><br/><br/>
+Alex Kidd in Miracle World is a classic side-scrolling platform game released by Sega in 1986 for the Sega Master System.<br/><br/>

+Where the player controls Alex Kidd, a young martial artist on a mission to save the kingdom of Radaxian.
+Throught the game, players must explore different levels, defeat enemies using punches, and overcome obstacles using special items.
+One of the game's most unique mechanics is the rock-paper-scissors battles used to defeat the bosses.<br/>
 How to play:<br/><br/><br/>
+A classic platform game; where you move, jump, and punch enemies; break blocks to collect money and items; buy tools and vehicles; and play special levels with a motorcycle, helicopter, and boat; boss fights often use rock paper scissors instead of normal combat; and the game is challenging, with instant death and precise timing required; overall, it has simple controls, but unique and difficult gameplay for its time.<br/><br/>

 Controls:<br/><br/>
 To control the character you need to use WASD to move.<br/>